sunjay/turtle/docs/guide/basic-movement.md

 ## Drawing Three Triangles

 How would you change the code to draw three triangles instead of just one?
-Well based on what we did in the last section, you may be tempted to add an extra loop around the loop that draws our triangle.
+Well, based on what we did in the last section, you may be tempted to add an extra loop around the loop that draws our triangle.
 This should repeat the code three times and draw three triangles, right?